shshin1210/DSL/README.md

 ## Datasets
 You need to prepare three types of datasets for hyperspectral reconstruction using our DSL method.

 Here are some steps to capture a single scene.
-Please refer to [DSL Supplementary](https://arxiv.org/pdf/2311.18287) for more details.
+Please refer to [DSL Supplementary](https://arxiv.org/pdf/2311.18287) for more details and we also provide example of captured datasets in our [DSL Calibration Parameters](https://drive.google.com/drive/folders/18HVXZuSfRsm4V31oBXS9DjdMzSNVSjcO?usp=sharing) named tedey_bear_datasets.zip.

 1. Scene's depth map